 Once an instructor has submitted a grade to the Registrar, grade changes can be made only in the case of error in grading, calculation, or transcription.
 If a student has questions about a grade, s/he should contact the faculty instructor, who has sole authority to assess and assign course grades.
 If the instructor determines a change is warranted because of error, the change must be submitted to the Registrar's Office by the end of the following semester.
 Grade changes for graduating seniors must be submitted by the close of their undergraduate record.

-Under extenuating circumstances, the following procedure may be used to withdraw a student from a previously graded course:
+Under extenuating circumstances when the student has engaged the services of the case managers in the Office of the Dean of Student Life, the following procedure may be used to withdraw a student from a previously graded course:

-- Official notification to change a grade to a withdrawal must be submitted by the Office of the Dean of Student Life to Arts and Sciences Office of Academic Advising or the Office of Engineering Advising
+- Support for changing a grade to a withdrawal must be submitted by the Office of the Dean of Student Life to either the Arts and Sciences Office of Academic Advising or the Office of Engineering Advising

-- All notifications must include the last date of attendance and the instructor's approval
+- Such support must include the last date of attendance and the instructor's approval

 - Late withdrawals may adversely affect a student's academic standing or financial aid satisfactory academic progress even with official approval.

 Policies about retaking a course can be found here.

 First-Year Language Courses: Information about Credit and Grades

 Policies about first-year language course can be found here.